jackhale98/TDT/docs/relationships.md

 # TDT Entity Relationships

-This document explains how entities are connected in TDT (Tessera Engineering Toolkit).
+This document explains how entities are connected in TDT (Tessera Design Toolkit).

 ## Overview